polarfire-soc/icicle-kit-reference-design/script_support/HDL/AXI4_STREAM_DATA_GENERATOR/README.md

 # AXI4 Stream Data Generator Readme

 ## Introduction
-The AXI4_STREAM_DATA_GENERATOR module generates incrementing data which is outputted over an AXI4 Stream interface.
+The AXI4_STREAM_DATA_GENERATOR module generates incrementing data which is output over an AXI4 Stream interface.
 The data is used in transfers as part of a AXI4 Stream transaction.

 ## Ports